ysolanky/ysolanky.github.io/README.md

 # Portfolio made using React

-## The portfolio can be accessed through the link: https://ysolanky.github.io/
+## The portfolio can be accessed through the link: https://ysolanky.com

+Run locally: npm start